designedmind/2017/_drafts/intro.md

 Profoundly compelling though it is, I believe this intuition -- that there is more to consciousness than behaviour -- is also profoundly wrong.
-The sense that we are inside our own minds, looking out, perhaps "observers" of our own consciousness, _is itself nothing more than a complex feature of our behaviour_.
+Our convictions that we are inside our own minds, looking out, perhaps "observers" of our own consciousness, _is itself nothing more than a complex feature of our behaviour_.
 This is by far the hardest part of the story to understand, and a significant portion of this website will be devoted to trying to explain it.
 What I just said seems _obviously false_.
 And yet, with some effort, it seems to be possible to understand consciousness in this way.

 <a name="chalmers97"></a>Chalmers, D. (1997).
 [Moving Forward on the Problem of Consciousness]().
 In _Journal of